-To ensure affordable access to high-quality child care for all Vermont families by 2025.
+To ensure equitable, affordable access to high-quality child care for all Vermont families by 2025.

 - Commitment to Children: We believe that investing in the wellbeing of children birth through five is a catalyst for positive social change

 - Collaboration: We support each other and our partners to realize shared success

 - Inclusion: We are building an organization, movement and system that promote equity and diversity